swimos/swimos-docs/src/_guides/time-series.md

 ## Windowing

-We can now make use of a `MapLane`'s callback functions to maintain the map and implement some form of windowing or retention policy
+We can now make use of a `MapLane`'s callback functions to maintain the map and implement some form of windowing or retention policy.

 ### By Record Count